Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 The DNSSEC Requirement

-TLSA records without DNSSEC provide zero security benefit.
+TLSA records without DNSSEC do not provide reliable DANE authentication.
 Here is why:

 Without DNSSEC, an attacker performing a DNS spoofing attack can forge both the TLSA record and the server certificate.
 The client would see a matching pair and trust the connection.
-DNSSEC prevents this by cryptographically signing DNS responses, ensuring that TLSA data has not been tampered with.
+DNSSEC lets validating clients detect this by cryptographically signing DNS responses so they can authenticate the TLSA data.

 Before deploying TLSA records:

-1. Sign your zone with DNSSEC — this is a prerequisite, not optional
+1. Sign your zone with DNSSEC — this is a prerequisite for DANE authentication

 2. Verify the DNSSEC chain — use dig +dnssec to confirm signatures are valid